AliciaZ429/Retail_Mockup_for_Deploy/README.md

 TS failed to launch very likely because of ts-node compatability.
 Created a new branch styling to continue.

-Finished two charts touch up and merged to dev, deleted styling
+Finished two charts touch up and merged to main, deleted styling

 01/21
 Deployed to github